Name That Tune: 1984 version

 Golden Medley: Each tune was worth at least $250 in prizes, with an unspecified amount in prizes - usually including a vacation - awarded for naming all seven tunes, along with an entry into the monthly tournament.

 $100,000 Tournament: Each episode varied in the number of contestants playing, which depended on how many of them qualified for the tournament.
-If more than two players were competing on any particular episode, a qualifying round was played in lieu of Melody Roulette, and the first two players to identify two tunes advanced to the next round.
-The two players then played Tune Topics and Bid-a-Note for 10 points each and the Golden Medley Showdown for 20.
-For games with two players, they played Melody Roulette and Tune Topics for 10 points each, Bid-a-Note for 20, and the Golden Medley Showdown for 40.
-The player with the most points at the end of the Golden Medley Showdown advanced in the tournament, with a sudden death tune played if necessary.
-The winner of each month's tournament final received $10,000 in cash and a $90,000 prize package, headlined by a sports car; the runner-up won a vacation package for two.
+If more than two contestants were competing on any particular episode, a qualifying round was played in lieu of Melody Roulette, and the first two contestants to identify two tunes advanced to the next round.
+The two contestants then played Tune Topics and Bid-a-Note for 10 points each and the Golden Medley Showdown for 20.
+For games with two contestants, they played Melody Roulette and Tune Topics for 10 points each, Bid-a-Note for 20, and the Golden Medley Showdown for 40.
+The contestant with the most points at the end of the Golden Medley Showdown advanced in the tournament, with a sudden death tune played if necessary.
+The winner of each month's tournament won cash and prizes totaling $100,000, which included $10,000 cash and a Pontiac Fiero, while the runner up received a vacation for two to Hong Kong.

 The series actually began with its first tournament, as fourteen former $100,000 winners from the previous series were invited back for another shot at $100,000.
-There was one difference; the Golden Medley was played as normal for the first round of the tournament and the only way to advance was for a contestant to win it.
+One difference featured the Golden Medley was played as normal for the first round of the tournament and the only way to advance was for a contestant to win it.

 A home viewer sweepstakes was held in late 1984 in some non-tournament episodes.
 The day's champion would draw a postcard from inside a giant drum to determine whom he/she would be playing for.
-Then, just before the Golden Medley began, the champion would draw a disk from inside a bin with the show's logo on it; one of the tournament prizes would be displayed on the disk and if the champion won, then the home viewer would win that prize.
+Then, just before the Golden Medley began, the champion would draw a disk from inside a bin with the show's logo on it.
+One of the tournament prizes would be displayed on the disk and if the champion won, then the home viewer would win that prize.